 Now, back to the evaluation.
 I send the task test to all applicants that followed the process I was looking for in the job posting.
 The primary way that I evaluate applicants is through the task test.

 I go through each applicant’s task test in detail.
 I will be very picky in this step.
-I am looking for a VA that did exactly what my instructions said.
+I am looking for a virtual assistant that did exactly what my instructions said.
 With the hires I made so far, I’ve had several to pick from who followed my instructions exactly.
 Ultimately, I go through and find the one that I believe is the best fit, and then I will offer that person a job.

 Hiring a Candidate